ksesikumar/FlowwAI_Backend_Assignment/README.md

-Expense Tracker API
+   Floww.ai Node JS - Backend Assignment: Personal Expense Tracker

-Overview This project is a RESTful API for managing personal financial transactions.
+Personal Expense Tracker Overview This project is a RESTful API for managing personal financial transactions.
 It allows users to record income and expenses, retrieve past transactions, and generate summary reports, providing a basic personal financial tracking system.

 Table of Contents: